-Tri-faced sign shall mean a sign structure with more than two faces situated so that each sign face is facing a different direction, facing more than two directions, or two (2) directions not back-to-back, whether or not all faces contain some message.
+Tri-faced sign shall mean a sign structure with more than two faces situated so that each sign face is facing a different direction.

-Temporary Signs means any banner, pennant, valance, or advertising display constructed by cloth, canvas, light fabric, cardboard, wallboard, plastic, coroplast or other non-permanent material, with or without frames, intended to be displayed for fewer than 90 days.
-Shall mean any sign not permanently affixed to the ground or other permanent structure and designed to be displayed for a limited time.
+Temporary Signs means any banner, pennant, valance, or advertising display constructed by cloth, canvas, light fabric, cardboard, wallboard, plastic, coroplast or other non permanent material, with or without frames, intended to be displayed for fewer than 90 days. shall mean any sign not permanently affixed to the ground or other permanent structure and designed to be displayed for a limited time.
 This term shall not include any sign meeting the definition and dimensions of a standard informational sign.